marks/airqualityegg.com/README.md

 `foreman run bundle exec rake airnow:daily_data:import` - Using Heroku Scheduler, we run this once an hour

 ### Importing AirNow and AirQualityEgg sites and sensor data to CKAN
-`foreman run bundle exec rake ckan:airnow:update` `foreman run bundle exec rake ckan:airqualityeggs:update`
+`foreman run bundle exec rake ckan:airnow:update` # takes about 45 minutes `foreman run bundle exec rake ckan:airqualityeggs:update` # takes about 10 minutes for 1,000 eggs

 ### To upload local database to Heroku